-Future of Mobility: a disrupted market and its impact on cities and society.
-Digitisation has entered the mobility arena.
-The car has evolved from a mechanical device into a “data producing embedded software platform”, and the internet is quickly linking the supply and demand to effectively fulfil our transport needs.
-And just like every industry that is confronted with digitisation, the changes come faster than most traditional players can prepare for.
+When digitization strikes an industry, changes come faster than most traditional players can prepare for.
 Yet, with all unpredictability that comes along with disruption there are some fixed rules that one can prepare for.
-This makes mobility a real example of an industry in the mids of disruption.
-Carlo van de Weijer will highlight the most important future trends within mobility, from uberization to self driving vehicles, electrification and the impact on cities and society.
-His talk includes many guidelines on how to prepare for disruption in any other industry.
+This makes mobility a real example of an industry in the midst of disruption.
+Carlo van de Weijer will highlight the most important future trends within mobility, from uberization to self-driving vehicles and electrification.
+Yet mainly as an example of how disruption can strike, and how to deal with a future that is harder to predict than ever before.